-• Allow users to submit not only domain names as arguments to search functions but other registration data elements as well [16, 23].
+A WHOIS service must permit users to submit not only domain names as arguments to search functions but other registration data elements as well [16, 23].

 Staff notes that while supporting this feature is not particularly challenging technically for thick registries, it does pose a major technical challenge for a thin registry.
 A key issue is that in its current form and definition, the WHOIS protocol would not be able to support searching the architecture of distributed indices.